Ingrid Gould Ellen More info

 Bethany O’Neill Email

-Bethany O’Neill is the Administrative Associate at the Furman Center.
+Bethany O’Neill is the Operations Manager at the NYU Furman Center.
 She earned her B.S. in Food Science & Human Nutrition from the University of Florida, and is pursuing an M.A. in Food Studies at New York University.
-Bethany is interested in food policy issues and the local food movement.
-At the Furman Center, she is enjoying the opportunity to learn about urban planning and housing in New York City.
+Bethany is interested in food policy issues and their intersections with sustainability and urban planning.

 Laura Vert Email

-Laura Vert is the Fiscal and Grants Manager at the Furman Center.
-Prior to joining the Furman Center, Laura spent four years as the Administrative Manager at the Brooklyn Autism Center, a non-profit school that provides behavioral therapy and educational services for students on the autism spectrum.
+Laura Vert is the Fiscal and Grants Manager at the NYU Furman Center.
+Previously, Laura served as the Administrative Manager at the Brooklyn Autism Center, a non-profit school that provides behavioral therapy and educational services for students on the autism spectrum.
 In this position, Laura was focused primarily on financial and human resource management, but also worked in the areas of development, strategic planning, special events and marketing.
 Laura holds a B.A. in English and American Literature from New York University’s College of Arts and Sciences and an M.P.A. from CUNY Baruch College’s School of Public Affairs.
 She also holds PHR (Professional in Human Resources) certification.

 Jessica Yager Email

-Jessica Yager is the Policy Director at the Furman Center.
-Prior to joining the Center, she was the founding Director of the Foreclosure Prevention Project at Queens Legal Services, where she developed and managed a project that represents low- and moderate-income homeowners facing foreclosure in Queens, engaged in policy reform efforts to increase fairness and transparency in the foreclosure process, and conducted outreach to educate homeowners about how to avoid foreclosure and predatory lending.
-Jessica has worked as a Senior Staff Attorney at the Office of the Appellate Defender, a public defender office that specializes in appeals; and as a Clinical Fellow at the Center for Social Justice at Seton Hall University School of Law, where she represented clients in civil rights cases in federal court.
+Jessica Yager is the Deputy Director at the NYU Furman Center.
+She previously served as the NYU Furman Center's Policy Director.
+Prior to joining the NYU Furman Center, she was the founding Director of the Foreclosure Prevention Project at Queens Legal Services, where she developed and managed a project that represents low- and moderate-income homeowners facing foreclosure in Queens, engaged in policy reform efforts to increase fairness and transparency in the foreclosure process, and conducted outreach to educate homeowners about how to avoid foreclosure and predatory lending.
+Jessica has worked as a Senior Staff Attorney at the Office of the Appellate Defender, a public defender office that specializes in appeals; and as a Clinical Fellow at the Center for Social Justice at Seton Hall University School of Law.
 She also served as a law clerk to the Honorable Napoleon A. Jones, Jr., United States District Court for the Southern District of California.
 Jessica received a J.D. from New York University School of Law, where she was a Root-Tilden-Kern Public Interest Scholar, and a B.A. from Wesleyan University.